Scientific Name

 How to Grow and Care for Euphorbia abdelkuri

-Light: This succulent is a sun lover.
+Light: This succulent loves the sun.
 Place your indoor E. abdelkuri in a sunny window.
-You may place the pot on the balcony or in the garden from spring to fall.
+Place the pot on the balcony or in the garden from spring to fall.
 Increase sun exposure gradually to prevent sunburn.

 Soil: E. abdelkuri requires well-drained soil.
 Use a commercial potting mix formulated for succulents, or make your own.